 What happens if you do not respond to a legal demand letter?

 This is a common question.
-Sometimes copyright demands is a “game of chicken.”
-They are trying to SCARE you and there are also times when you can SCARE THEM BACK (for example, see our blog on declaratory judgments that can scare the pants off even the largest IP law firms as we have done in the past).
+Sometimes copyright demands are a “game of chicken.”
+They are trying to SCARE you, and there are also times when you can SCARE THEM BACK (for example, see our blog on declaratory judgments that can scare the pants off even the largest IP law firms as we have done in the past).
 That being said, not responding to a lawsuit or legal demand letter can lead to:

 - Plaintiff may obtain a “default judgment” (it will shock most people to know ONE infringement can lead to $150,000 judgment, which frankly is DEVASTATING to most people, and companies often forcing them to file for BK protection. however, “willful copyright infringement” cannot always be wiped out in bankruptcy court.

 - Plaintiff may GO AWAY and DO NOTHING.
 Before you “bank” in this approach, read our blog about whether you should ignore a copyright cease and desist letter.

-This are only two options.
-Other things can happen, call us at (877) 276-5084 to discuss.
+These are only two options.
+Other things can happen; call us at (877) 276-5084 to discuss.
 We are an experienced IP law firm with a strong track record of litigation and non-litigation success in these types of cases.

 What happens in a federal copyright lawsuit?

-If you ignore all the demand letters, subpoenas, and take the “wait and see approach” the federal court lawsuit will play itself out.
-When litigation is filed in federal court (copyright cases are filed in federal not state courts) the following general timeline for legal action will ensue.
+If you ignore all the demand letters, and subpoenas, and take the “wait and see approach,” the federal court lawsuit will play itself out.
+When litigation is filed in federal court (copyright cases are filed in federal, not state, courts), the following general timeline for legal action will ensue.
 This is a sample scheduling order you might find yourself dealing with as a business or individual: